All Episodes

 I'm not arguing to lift it or to keep it or what have you.

-Vietnam down the tubes as communists.
+Vietnam down to tubes as communists.

-Uh it's an emerging golf market.
+It's an emerging golf market.

 You can't get more conservative capitalists than that.

-Now there's also news from the Southern Hemisphere.
+Now, there's also news from the southern hemisphere.

 The oil minister there, Rafael Ramirez, declared that the oil fields had reverted to state control just after midnight.